Normal Functions over Locally Symmetric Varieties: Infinitesimal normal functions and Kostant's theorem

 where $\overline{R}$ denotes the quotient by the maximal level-one sub-VHS.
-So we have the \begin{cor} If all the $\H^{0}(j)$ and $\H^{1}(j)$ vanish for $j\geq0$, then $\overline{AJ}_{X_{s_{0}}}^{r}(Z)=0$ in \eqref{eq 3.1}. \end{cor} While there is no converse result, nonvanishing of $\H^{1}(0)$ in particular seems to be a good predictor of the existence of interesting cycles.
-Note that its nonvanishing for level-one VHS $\V$ has a geometric ``origin''.
-Namely, these VHS correspond to the $H^{1}$ (or $H^{2D-1}$) of families of abelian $D$-folds $\CA\overset{\pi}{\to}\CS$.
-The existence of nontorsion points on the geometric generic fiber over $\overline{\CC(\CS)}$ yields nontrivial geometric normal functions in $\mathrm{NF}_{\CT}(\jmath^{*}\V$) over some \'etale neighborhood $\CT$.
+So we have the \begin{Corollary}If all the $\H^{0}(j)$ and $\H^{1}(j)$ vanish for $j\geq0$, then $\overline{\operatorname{AJ}}_{X_{s_{0}}}^{r}(Z)=0$ in~\eqref{eq 3.1}. \end{Corollary} While there is no converse result, nonvanishing of $\H^{1}(0)$ in particular seems to be a good predictor of the existence of interesting cycles.
+Note that its nonvanishing for level-one VHS~$\V$ has a geometric ``origin''.
+Namely, these VHS correspond to the $H^{1}$ (or~$H^{2D-1}$) of families of abelian $D$-folds $\CA\overset{\pi}{\to}\CS$.
+The existence of nontorsion points on the geometric generic fiber over~$\overline{\CC(\CS)}$ (the algebraic closure of the function field) yields nontrivial geometric normal functions in $\operatorname{NF}_{\CT}(\jmath^{*}\V$) over some \'etale neighborhood~$\CT$.
 This explains why we only consider the Griffiths group.